-7. Click the Acquire PPI button to automatically set Image Density so that Matrix 300N will function correctly and to the fullest extent of its capabilities.
-This procedure is necessary for first time installations, or if the focal distance is changed.
+7. Click the Acquire PPI button to automatically set Image Density so that Matrix 410N will function correctly and to the fullest extent of its capabilities.
+This procedure is necessary for first time installations, or if the lens type or focal distance are changed.